-- Contact should always be avoided with the buttocks, genitals and breasts - Members of staff and volunteers should never behave in a way which could be interpreted as sexual - Any form of physical intervention should achieve an outcome that is in the best interests of the child or young person whose behaviour is of immediate concern and achieve a better - The scale and nature of physical intervention must always be proportionate to the behaviour of the child or young person and the nature of harm/damage they might cause - All forms of physical intervention should employ only a reasonable amount of force - the minimum force needed to avert injury to a person or serious
+- Contact should always be avoided with the buttocks, genitals and breasts - Members of staff and volunteers should never behave in a way which could be interpreted as sexual - Any form of physical intervention should achieve an outcome that is in the best interests of the child or young person whose behaviour is of immediate concern and achieve a better outcome for the child or young person than if no physical intervention is used - Members of staff and volunteers should consider the circumstances, the risks associated with employing physical intervention

-- Members of staff and volunteers should consider the circumstances, the risks associated with employing physical intervention compared with the risks of not employing physical intervention - Members of staff and volunteers shall never use physical intervention as a form of punishment - damage to property applied for the shortest period of time - Members of staff and volunteers should never employ physical interventions which are deemed to present an unreasonable risk to children or young people e.g. risk of injury - Members of staff and volunteers shall never use a form of physical intervention for which they have not been trained
+- The scale and nature of physical intervention must always be proportionate to the behaviour of the child or young person and the nature of harm/damage they might cause - All forms of physical intervention should employ only a reasonable amount of force - the minimum force needed to avert injury to a person or serious damage to property - applied for the shortest period of time - Members of staff and volunteers should never employ physical interventions which are deemed to present an unreasonable risk to children or young people e.g. risk of injury - Members of staff and volunteers shall never use a form of physical intervention for which they have not been trained

 Any physical intervention used should be recorded as soon as possible after the incident by the member of staff and/or volunteer and reported to the Child Wellbeing and Protection Officer as soon as possible.
-This can be done by completing the Concern Recording Form and emailing it to the Child Wellbeing and Protection Office whose details can be found on Alloa Athletic FC website.
+This can be done by completing the Concern Recording Form and emailing it to bill.anderson1943@talktalk.net